 Bringing Fitness and Fun into Recovery, our Zumba class is just one of many options that our patients have to repair the physical damage that results from addiction

 Substance abuse has many different effects on the individual.
 These effects range from physical damage to altered thought processes to a spiritual disconnection from the universe and those around us.
 True recovery from addiction is found when the causes of a person’s addictive behaviors are addressed, rather than just addressing the symptoms of those behaviors by getting clean and sober.
 When the Body, Mind, and Spirit are healthy and working in harmony with each other, long-term sobriety can be achieved.

 The treatment plan at Best Drug Rehabilitation is designed to be a thorough and effective method of helping our patients in finding that harmony in their lives.
 We offer many different programs that focus on one or more of those aspects of the Whole Self.
 We also offer many different options in treatment methods for our patients to choose from, stepping away from the single-track “cookie cutter” programs that many people are accustomed to in rehabilitation.
-Our patients are encouraged to explore any of those options that might appeal to them in order to discover the path to overcoming addiction that will work best for their individual needs.
+Our patients are encouraged to explore any of those options that might appeal to them in order to discover the path to overcoming an addiction that will work best for their individual needs.